mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.3.20240705-or-older/faq/index.md

 Select another or `No battery monitor` in the remote console under `Settings -> System setup -> Battery monitor` and another or `No BMS control` in the remote console under `Settings -> DVCC -> Controlling BMS`.

+## How can I monitor single cell voltages locally?

+To track all cell voltages and/or other data locally you could use Node-RED, InfluxDB and Grafana.
+This allows you to have offline statistics.
+See [Track individual cell voltages](https://github.com/Louisvdw/dbus-serialbattery/discussions/495).

 ## Why no SoC is displayed in the overview page?
 Navigate to `Settings -> System Setup` and check that under `Battery monitor` your BMS or battery aggregator is selected.